giedrius200/anomaly-detection-side-project/README.md

 # Anomaly Monitor

-This small Streamlit app helps you detect and explore anomalies in a single time series.
+This small Streamlit app helps detect and explore anomalies in a single time series.

 ## What it does
 - Load a CSV with columns `time` and `value` (or use the demo generator).